pouchdb/pouchdb/docs/api.md

 * `options.open_revs`: Fetch all leaf revisions if open_revs="all" or fetch all leaf revisions specified in open_revs array.
 Leaves will be returned in the same order as specified in input array
 * `options.conflicts`: If specified conflicting leaf revisions will be attached in `_conflicts` array
 * `options.attachments`: Include attachment data
+* `options.local_seq`: Include sequence number of the revision in the database

 <span></span>